AStoerkel1/PythonAlgoPractice/README.md

 # The-Gun-Show
 Check out these pythons...

-this is for random python memes most of it is from a long time ago but matrixOps.py is recent
+this is all just practice, recent stuff is probably leet code solutions